 When to Hike to Rifugio Stevia and Col dala Pieres

 Early June to mid-October.
-Time your visit with the Col Raiser gondola summer opening times.
+Time your visit with the Col Raiser gondola summer opening times: May 30 – October 11, 2020.
 Without the gondola ascent and descent, this hike would be impossibly long (at least 11 hours).

 Getting to the Rifugio Stevia Trailhead